curi/fi/docs/pub-drafts/aus-constitution-contradiction.md

 ## Australia has had an illegal and unconstitutional government for 119 years, and no citizen is eligible to sit in HoR or the Senate, even if they wanted to.

-Australia's constitution is not very well written and has some problems like being internally inconsistent.
-It also has grammatical oddities (if not errors), and includes the implication any elected parliamentarian passing through foreign airports is automatically ineligible to hold office.
+Australia's constitution is not well written and has problems like being internally inconsistent.
+It has grammatical oddities (if not errors), and includes the implication that any elected parliamentarian passing through foreign airports is automatically ineligible to hold office.
+Elected officials are also required to swear allegiance to a foreign power (Queen Elizabeth II), which disqualifies them from holding office.

+The relevant section of the constitution is Section 44 (s44).
+After the 2016 election numerous parliamentarians resigned due to s44.
+This triggered by-elections, but bought some MPs (members of parliament) enough time to fix the issues, allowing some of them to win the by-election.

-Obviously some (maybe all) of the following interpretations are outside *the spirit of the law*.
+My interpretations could be considered as outside *the spirit of the law*.
 The problem with this is that whether rules are enforced or not must be based on *potentially inexplicit* knowledge in judges' or magistrates' heads, which weakens the law because it becomes *less clear* when and how to apply it.
-This lack of consistency also means the *boundaries* between times we should or shouldn't apply aspects of the law are blurred.
+This lack of consistency also means the scenarios we should or shouldn't apply aspects of the law are blurred (unpredictability, etc, see 15m-20m).
 Thus people in Australian society who interact with these laws put themselves in a higher-risk situation than the original authors intended.

-The section of the constitution that is relevant to this article is Section 44 (s44).
-After the 2016 election there were numerous parliamentarians who resigned due to falling afoul of s44.
-This triggered by-elections, but bought some MPs (members of parliament) enough time to fix the various issues, allowing some of them to win the by-election.

 A person can be disqualified from being elected to parliament in five cases under s44, but we're only interested the first case (s44.i):